Jasen Esposito: College career

-Professional Career
+Professional career

 New England Patriots

-On May 2, 2003 Jasen Esposito was signed to the New England Patriots as an undrafted free agent.
-He was waived on August 19, 2003 before the regular season commenced.
+On May 2, 2003, Jasen Esposito was signed to the New England Patriots as an undrafted free agent.
+He was waived on August 19, 2003, before the regular season commenced.

 Buffalo Bills & NFL Europe

 On January 29, 2004, Esposito was signed by the Buffalo Bills and allocated to NFL Europe, where he played for the Frankfurt Galaxy.
 During this transition from getting cut from the Patriots and signed to the Bills, Esposito was profiled by the Reading Eagle about his attempts at making it in the NFL and his career trajectory.
 On the 2004 Frankfurt Galaxy team, he is listed as playing guard and center.
 During his time on the Frankfurt Galaxy, he appeared in World Bowl XII.
 He returned to the Bills' practice squad for the 2004 and 2005 seasons.
 Though he never appeared in a regular season NFL game, Esposito spent three years in professional football organizations.
-Esposito's final professional football appearance occurred on September 2, 2005 in an NFL preseason game in Buffalo against the Detroit Lions.
+Esposito's final professional football appearance occurred on September 2, 2005, in an NFL preseason game in Buffalo against the Detroit Lions.

 Personal life

+In 2005, Esposito was contacted by Scott Swift, the father of pop star Taylor Swift to be her body guard.
+This occurred after a fan had hugged her at an event and this raised concerns for the need of security.
+Esposito was Taylor Swift’s first bodyguard.
+In 2026 Esposito went on Ross Tucker’s podcast to discuss this and received media coverage related to it.

 In 2008, Esposito signed with the All American Football League which cancelled its 2008 season one month before kickoff.
 Esposito married Susan Pollack in 2012.
 He is vice president of GoBigRecruiting, a recruiting agency for high school athletes.
 Since 2008, Esposito has been an assistant coach at Holy Name High School, which merged into Berks Catholic High School in 2012.
 He continued coaching at Berks Catholic following the merger.
 Esposito was inducted into the Berks County Football Coaches Association Hall of Fame in 2022.